wizzeh/bevy_renderdoc/README.md

 ## License

-`bevy-renderdoc` is free and open source software distributed under the terms of either the [MIT](LICENSE-MIT) or the [Apache 2.0](LICENSE-APACHE) license, at your option.
+`bevy_renderdoc` is free and open source software distributed under the terms of either the [MIT](LICENSE-MIT) or the [Apache 2.0](LICENSE-APACHE) license, at your option.